Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

-#Welcome to Swift Look At Manual copyright
+#Welcome to Swift Look At Manual

 ##Overview